Introduction to a Software Defined Perimeter

 Once authenticated and verified, they are exposed only to the resources they are allowed access to - the ones they truly need.
 Essentially, all the users are on a ‘need to know’ basis - not necessarily because they should not be trusted, but because their devices should not be trusted.

 All access is based on the identity that is embedded into the traffic.
 Every packet that goes through the system is tied to an explicit identity and each identity is backed by a certificate.
-The certificate carries information about the device, users and organization.
+The certificate carries information about the device, users and organisation.

 All the information is then cross-referenced with other forms of information, for example, what location did the user connect from?
 The system then checks if the user is allowed access based on the given identity and device posture.